robertmesserle/Bobject/README.md

 # Bobject 1.0

 Bobject is a helper for creating classes in JavaScript.
-It cleans up the prototype mess a bit and leaves you with simpler, more readable code.
+It cleans up the prototype mess and leaves you with simpler, more readable code.

 ## Basic Usage